Vegan North African Food

 Skillshare Rose Harissa Video Lesson – https://skl.sh/2KZTYMR

 Not a member of Skillshare?
 Sign up here for 2 months free.
-Plenty of time to watch all my videos!
+That’ll give you plenty of time to watch all my Skillshare Vegan Cookery videos!

 Buy Vegan Rose Harissa Paste

-If you don’t want to make it, Belazu makes a really good Rose Harissa.
+If you don’t want to make it, Belazu makes a really good Rose Harissa that will keep in the fridge for yonks!

 What Can You Substitute Rose Harissa With?